This dual degree combines a critical perspective on theories and practices from social work as well as criminology.

 Please note that students participating in placement programs must meet the government requirements, e.g. Working with Children Check, National Criminal Record check.
 Any students participating in placement with programs in NSW Health facilities will need to comply with its Occupational Assessment, Screening and Vaccination against Specified Infectious Diseases policy prior to placement.

-This course is accredited by the Australian Association of Social Workers (AASW) and graduates are eligible for membership of the AASW.
+This program is accredited by the Australian Association of Social Workers (AASW) and graduates are eligible for membership of the AASW.

 Learn from the best